loven-doo/wsgi_app_docker/README.md

 $ python <PATH/TO/POJECT>/manage.py migrate
 ```
 ### Proot
-If you do not have the root access and the user is not in the docker group [proot] (https://wiki.archlinux.org/index.php/PRoot) tool can be used to run another Linux system inside host system, and root access will be available for this system.
-Use [--kernel-release] (https://github.com/proot-me/PRoot/blob/master/doc/proot/manual.txt) option for proot if the kernel vesrion of host sysytem is not compatible with docker.
+If you do not have the root access and the user is not in the docker group (proot) ([ttps://wiki.archlinux.org/index.php/PRoot] tool can be used to run another Linux system inside host system, and root access will be available for this system.
+Use (--kernel-release) [https://github.com/proot-me/PRoot/blob/master/doc/proot/manual.txt] option for proot if the kernel vesrion of host sysytem is not compatible with docker.